 Empower Maneuver (1 Actions).
 A supportive maneuver in which you transfer your own ki to another character either through touch or in the form of an energy wave.
 You transfer your own ki to another empowering them and restoring their ki points.
 Using empower you can transfer a number of ki points to a character equal to your potency modifier.

 Energy Charge Maneuver (1 Action).
 You can charge an energy attack to create a powerful, overwhelming blast.
 Energy charge is a special ability that can be applied to any type of energy attack.
-Your selected attack will cost an additional four (+4) ki points, added to its normal cost.
+Your selected attack will cost an additional four (+4T) ki points, added to its normal cost.
 The additional cost increases by four (+4) for each additional action you spend charging the same attack.
-Increase the total ki point cost of energy charge by two (+2) for each tier of power reached.
 You pay the total ki point cost for this maneuver when you release the charged attack.

 You can charge an energy attack for a number of actions equal to your potency modifier.
 After you declare that you are using the energy charge maneuver, you can use your actions to continue charging the attack or launch the attack.
 If you elect to charge the attack again its damage will increase.
 If you select to launch the attack you will target an enemy combatant and roll for the attack.
-The charged energy attack follows all its normal rules, however, for each action you charged the attack increases its damage by 1d6, increase the damage per action by +1d6 for each tier of power reached.
+The charged energy attack follows all its normal rules, however, for each action you charged the attack increases its damage by 1d6(T).
 As an example, if you charged an attack for two (2) actions increase the attack’s damage 2d6.
 If you charge an attack for three (3) actions and your tier of power is two (2) the attack’s damage is increased by 6d6.

 While charging, you grant enemy combatants the superiority combat condition.(See Attacking & Conditions) Until the end of your next turn, after using the energy charge maneuver your botch rate is increased to three or less.